EOS LGBTQIA+ Program

 Andy previously worked as a psychiatric social worker at Kaiser Permanente, focusing on trauma treatment, crisis intervention, and emergency room psychiatric assessment.
 She has also worked in private practice and consulted for tech companies.

-At Camden Center, Andy serves as the Menlo Park program director.
+At Camden Center, Andy is program director of the San Francisco location.
 She provides program management and oversees clinical operations.

 Lauren Dummit, LMFT, CST, CSAT-S, is a licensed marriage and family therapist, certified sex therapist, and certified sex addiction therapist-supervisor.
 She earned her bachelor’s degree at University of California, Los Angeles (UCLA) and her Master of Arts in Psychology at Antioch University, Los Angeles.